ROYAL-HarsH/Discord-Bot-Example/README.md

 <a href="https://github.com/BlueFox-Development/Discord-Bot-Example/pulse" alt="Activity">
         <img src="https://img.shields.io/github/commit-activity/m/BlueFox-Development/Discord-Bot-Example" /></a>

-## Getting Started
+## Getting Started:

 These instructions will get you a copy of the bot up and running on your local machine or on bluefox for development and personal purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project on a live system or on bluefox.

-### Prerequisites
+### Prerequisites:

 Things you need to install and how to install them:

 1. You will have to install [node.js](https://nodejs.org/en/download/), to do that, follow [this tutorial](https://treehouse.github.io/installation-guides/windows/node-windows.html).

-2. You will have to edit the [config.example.js](https://github.com/BlueFox-Development/Discord-Bot-Example/blob/master/config.example.js); Firstly, you havr to rename it to `config.js`, then, add your info, bot token, support server, etc, etc...
+2. You will have to edit the [config.example.js](https://github.com/BlueFox-Development/Discord-Bot-Example/blob/master/config.example.js); Firstly, you have to rename it to `config.js`, then, add your info: bot token, support server, etc, etc...

 3. If you want a tutorial on how to make a bot account and the basic's of how to make a discord bot, i recommend following [this tutorial](https://github.com/dylanwe/How-to-make-a-discord-bot)

-### Deployment on a Windows system
+### Deployment on a Windows system:

 A step by step series of examples that tell you how to get a copy of Discord-Bot-Example up and running: